| Support: Frequently Asked Questions (FAQ)

 if your utility account number is 444444, you'd be creating a supply account under

-You'll now load your competitive supply data using this "S-" account number, regardless
+that utility account named S-444444.Click Add You'll now load your competitive supply data using this "S-" account number, regardless

 of who the provider is.
 There's a simple way to do this.
 If you get a spreadsheet of